-- 30. The applicant has confirmed that the large window on the gable of no. 3 Hammond Close serves a landing area and the upper level window serves loft space as opposed to a habitable room.
-Given this situation, it is considered that the 15 metre separation between the front elevation of plot 1 and the gable of the neighbouring property would mitigate unreasonable overlooking into or overshadowing of the neighbouring property. - 31.
+- 32. The applicant has confirmed that the large window on the gable of no. 3 Hammond Close serves a landing area and the upper level window serves loft space as opposed to a habitable room.
+Given this situation, it is considered that the 15 metre separation between the front elevation of plot 1 and the gable of the neighbouring property would mitigate unreasonable overlooking into or overshadowing of the neighbouring property. - 33.
+The location of the proposed garage serving plot 2 of the scheme would be close to the boundary with no.2 Hammond Close.
+The development would be single storey and would not harm the residential amenity of that property given the separation distance to be retained to the corresponding gable (approximately 6.5 metres). - 34.
 The corresponding gables of the two proposed properties (south west of plot 1, north east of plot 2) would be blank ensuring that no unreasonable overlooking could occur between the two properties and the proposed layout would avoid unreasonable overshadowing.

-32. Highway safety
+35. Highway safety